-In addition, there are special regulations for vehicles.
-Certain vehicles (such as trucks, buses and diesel automobiles) used in specified areas that do not meet emission standards for nitrogen oxide and particulate matter will not pass automobile inspections, and will not be permitted to operate in these areas (Law Concerning Special Measures for Total Emission Reduction of Nitrogen Oxides and Particulate Matters for Automobiles).
-In addition, certain large enterprises must prepare an automobile use management plan and submit an annual report on implementing measures to reduce emissions.
+Additionally, there are special regulations for vehicles.
+Certain vehicles (for example, trucks, buses and diesel automobiles) used in specified areas that do not meet emission standards for nitrogen oxide and particulate matter will not pass automobile inspections, and will not be permitted to operate in these areas (Law Concerning Special Measures for Total Emission Reduction of Nitrogen Oxides and Particulate Matters for Automobiles).
+Additionally, certain large enterprises must prepare an automobile use management plan and submit an annual report on implementing measures to reduce emissions.